Jump to accessibility statement Skip to content

 Each link opens up a separate Microsoft Word.doc which explains in detail exactly how the calculations are worked out.

-Lone Parent 2 (2022) - Leia is a mature student, lone parent of one child.
-The case study shows how much Universal Credit he will receive while studying full-time and claiming a Maintenance Loan from Student Finance England.
+Lone Parent 2 (2024) - Leia is a mature student, lone parent of one child.
+The case study shows how much Universal Credit she will receive while studying full-time and claiming a Maintenance Loan from Student Finance England.

-Lone Parent 3 working (2022) - Finn is a mature student, lone parent of one child, and he works part-time alongside his studies.
+Working Lone Parent (2024) - Finn is a mature student, lone parent of one child, and he works part-time alongside his studies.
 The case study shows how much Universal Credit he will receive while studying full-time and claiming a Maintenance Loan from Student Finance England.

-Married Student 2022 - Padme is married, and has two children.
+Married Parent (2024) - Padme is married, and has two children.
 Her spouse is employed.
 The case study shows how much Universal Credit she will receive while studying full-time and claiming a Maintenance Loan from Student Finance England.

 As mentioned above, if you have any questions or concerns about claiming Universal Credit while studying, please get in touch with us